Cart

 • Look for abnormal heat patterns

-After identifying a hotspot, switch to voltage, resistance or current mode to measure the electrical characteristics.
+After identifying a hotspot, switch to voltage, resistance, continuity or current mode to measure the electrical characteristics.

-Use the electrical readings to confirm the cause of the overheating.
+Use the electrical readings to confirm the cause of overheating.
+For example, a hot terminal plus a voltage drop may indicate a poor connection.

 Applications Across Different Industries